Fine motor skills are often the ones we take most for granted.

 There are other conditions that can cause motor skills delays, including cerebral palsy and muscular dystrophy.

-However, sometimes causes for these delays are idiopathic – that means there’s no noticeable reason for their developmental delay.
+This means there’s no noticeable reason for their developmental delay.

-How Can A Pediatric Occupational Therapist Help?
+How Can A Pediatric Occupational Therapist Help With Fine Motor Skills Delays?

 Your child’s occupational therapist will focus on helping your child by addressing their fine motor skills in their daily routine.